Mr Blobby: Other appearances

+Critical reception

 In March 1994, Elizabeth Kolbert of The New York Times wrote: "Mr Blobby's rise to stardom has provoked anguished commentaries about just what he stands for...
 Some commentators have called him a metaphor for a nation gone soft in the head.
 Others have seen him as proof of Britain's deep-seated attraction to trash."
 A Sun article published the previous month had reported that Blobby reduced a young girl to tears after throwing her birthday cake onto the floor during a show in Luton, causing the girl's father to mount the stage and assault Blobby.
-Neville Crumpton, who owns the rights to the character, said: "If the press can knock him, they'll knock him whenever they can."
-A trio of failed Mr Blobby theme parks also resulted in considerable negative press and scandal.
+Neville Crumpton, who bought some of the merchandise rights to the character in 1993, said: "If the press can knock him, they'll knock him whenever they can."

-On a 1996 episode of Never Mind the Buzzcocks, Bob Mortimer described Blobby as a "pink, spotty, rubber twat", to applause from the audience and other guests.
-Addressing the character's popularity, former longtime BBC employee Michael Parkinson in 2007 confessed that he "really didn't get it", and found Blobby "far from amusing".
+Blobby has been criticised by BBC personalities: Michael Parkinson found the character to be "far from amusing", while Bob Mortimer called him a "pink, spotty, rubber twat".
 In February 2009, Cole Moreton of The Independent featured Blobby in a recounting of the "10 most irritating television characters", asking: "Was there something in the water?
 Did the nation really once fall about laughing at the clumsy antics of a bloke in a big pink rubber costume with yellow blobs all over it?"
 In a 2016 article, Stuart Heritage of The Guardian said that Blobby "became a sensation immediately", but then devolved into a "widely despised irritant".